na-stewart/sanic-security/README.md

 POST | api/auth/login | Login with an email and password.
 POST | api/auth/verify | Verify account with a two-step session code found in email.
 POST | api/auth/logout | Logout of logged in account.
-POST | api/verif/request | A captcha is required.
+POST | api/auth/verification/request | A captcha is required.
 Request new two-step session and send email with code.
 Used if existing session is invalid or expired.
-POST | api/verif/resend | Resend existing two-step session code if lost.
+POST | api/auth/verification/resend | Resend existing two-step session code if lost.
-POST | api/recov/request | A captcha is required.
+POST | api/auth/recovery/request | A captcha is required.
 Requests new two-step session to ensure current recovery attempt is being made by account owner.
-POST | api/recov/recover | Changes an account's password once recovery attempt was determined to have been made by account owner with two-step code found in email.
+POST | api/auth/recovery/recover | Changes an account's password once recovery attempt was determined to have been made by account owner with two-step code found in email.
-POST | api/capt/request | Requests new captcha session.
+POST | api/auth/captcha/request | Requests new captcha session.
-GET | api/capt/img | Retrieves captcha image from existing captcha session.
+GET | api/auth/captcha/img | Retrieves captcha image from existing captcha session.

+## Testing

+You may test Sanic Security manually with postman or run automated unit tests.

+Make sure the test Sanic instance (`test/server.py`)  is running on your machine as both postman, and the unit tests operate as a test client.

+The test Sanic instance includes custom test endpoints and live blueprint endpoints that are accessed via the test clients.

+Then run the unit tests (`test/tests.py`) or use a Sanic Security postman collection with the button below.

 <!-- ROADMAP -->
 ## Roadmap